Research

 Conditioning Assessment Using Innovative Biomarkers

 Our laboratory was the first in the world to demonstrate that hair cortisol can serve as a physiological indicator of training stress in female soccer players (European Journal of Applied Physiology, 2024).
 We are also advancing research on chronic stress assessment using novel biomarkers such as hair oxytocin.
+Additionally, we have developed new technology to predict decreased psychological arousal from facial expression changes during exercise (Journal of Sports Sciences, 2025), aiming to establish non-invasive conditioning assessment methods.

 We have also developed a mental health assessment method using heart rate variability (HRV) for top wheel gymnastics athletes (Applied Psychophysiology and Biofeedback, 2023).
 In terms of recovery, we have demonstrated that foam rolling improves lactate clearance after high-intensity exercise (Sports, 2024).